SharePoint/sp-dev-docs/docs/schema/textbox-element-commanduidefinitiontype-complextypeapphostwebfeatures.md

-description: Describes TextBox element (CommandUIDefinitionType complexType) and includes information on elements and attributes ms.audience: Developer ms.topic: reference ms.prod: sharepoint ms.localizationpriority: medium ms.assetid: 164eca19-d2e1-a5f7-6599-c6b622658eeb
+description: Describes TextBox element (CommandUIDefinitionType complexType) and includes information on elements and attributes ms.audience: Developer ms.topic: reference ms.localizationpriority: medium ms.assetid: 164eca19-d2e1-a5f7-6599-c6b622658eeb
 ---

 # TextBox element (CommandUIDefinitionType complexType)

 (AppHostWebFeatures)

 > [!NOTE]
 > The string `app` appears as part of or all of some element, attribute, and file names because SharePoint Add-ins were originally called "apps for SharePoint."
 To ensure backward compatibility, the schemas have not been changed.

 ## Element information